Rick Rickert

-Rick Rickert (born February 11, 1983) is a former American professional basketball player.
+Rick Rickert (born February 11, 1983) is an American former professional basketball player.
 He is a 2001 graduate of Duluth East High School where he was a basketball star and highly recruited college prospect.
 He was named 2001 Minnesota Mr. Basketball.

 Career

 Rickert played collegiately for the University of Minnesota, where after averaging 15 points and 5 rebounds per game in 2001–02 he became the first Gopher player ever to win the Big Ten Freshman of the Year award.
-After averaging 16 points and 6 rebounds his sophomore season Rickert declared for the 2003 NBA Draft.
+After averaging 16 points and 6 rebounds his sophomore season Rickert declared for the 2003 NBA draft.